 A common scenario for multiple node types is an application that contains a front-end service and a back-end service.
-You want to put the front-end service on smaller VMs (VM sizes like D2) with ports open to the Internet, but you want to put the back-end service on larger VMs (with VM sizes like D4, D6, D15, and so on) with no Internet-facing ports open.
+You want to put the front-end service on smaller VMs (VM sizes like D2_V2) with ports open to the Internet, and put the back-end service on larger VMs (with VM sizes like D3_V2, D6_V2, D15_V2, and so on) with no Internet-facing ports open.

 - Choose a name for your node type (1 to 12 characters containing only letters and numbers).

-- Select the VM size and pricing tier.
+- Select the VM size.
 D-series VMs have SSD drives and are highly recommended for stateful applications.
-Do not use any VM SKU that has partial cores or have less than 7 GB of available disk capacity.
+Do not use any VM SKU that has partial cores or have less than 10 GB of available disk capacity.
 Refer to service fabric cluster planning consideration document for help in selecting the VM size.

 - Configure custom endpoints.
 This field allows you to enter a comma-separated list of ports that you want to expose through the Azure Load Balancer to the public Internet for your applications.
 For example, if you plan to deploy a web application to your cluster, enter "80" here to allow traffic on port 80 into your cluster.
 For more information on endpoints, see communicating with applications